 We came away from this experience determined to remedy this situation and to only pack based on our needs rather than our fears.
 Easier said than done but how do you go about this?

-As much as we promote lightweight / ultralight hiking, the decision on what you carry is based on the comfort you want.
+As much as we promote lightweight / ultralight hiking, the decision on what you carry is based on the comfort level you want.
 And it may even end up being a choice between comfortable on the trail as you walk or comfortable in camp at the end of the day.
 If you are car camping or only doing a 1-2 day hike, your pack weight isn’t so important and you can load up on lots of comfort items.
 When we do overnight hikes we take lots of really nice food.
 However when you are physically walking, over multiple days, then every little bit of weight counts and you may choose to sacrifice comfort at the end of the day so you reduce your pack weight in-between campsites.

 Car camping affords you the ability to carry lots of luxury items as weight isn’t an issue (to a point)